SyncraEngine/SyncraEngine/docs/architecture/runtime.rst

    - etc.

 3. **World Creation**
-   The runtime then starts the main engine process for the default world (or multiple worlds if you have a multi-world server).
+   The runtime then starts the main engine process for the default world, or for multiple worlds if configured.
 Each world is an independent engine instance.

 4. **Monitoring**
-   Throughout execution, SyncraRuntime receives health or heartbeat pings from each driver/engine.
-If a ping fails or a crash is detected, SyncraRuntime logs the event, kills the crashed process (if still open), and restarts it if configured to do so.
+   SyncraRuntime receives periodic heartbeats from drivers and engine processes.
+   If a heartbeat is missed or a crash occurs, SyncraRuntime logs the event, terminates the process (if still running), and restarts it if configured.

 5. **Shutdown**
-   When the user quits or a SIGTERM is received, SyncraRuntime sends graceful shutdown signals to each driver and engine instance, collects logs, and finalizes any cleanup.
+   Upon user exit or a SIGTERM, SyncraRuntime sends shutdown signals to each driver/engine, gathers logs, and finishes cleanup.

 Configuring the Runtime
 -----------------------

-A minimal snippet of a possible config file (`SyncraConfig.toml`) might look
+A possible `SyncraConfig.toml` might look like this:
-like:

 .. code-block:: toml